Why Is There A War On Women?

 Looks like feminists have a higher opinion of men than these sexist men do, themselves.

-Posted on September 28, 2012, in feminism, gender, psychology, reproductive rights, sexism, women and tagged Allen West, feminism, gender, psychology, reproductive rights, sexism, War on Women, women.
+Posted on September 28, 2012, in feminism, gender, politics/class inequality, psychology, reproductive rights, sexism, women and tagged Allen West, feminism, gender, psychology, reproductive rights, sexism, War on Women, women.
 Bookmark the permalink.
-20 Comments.
+23 Comments.